BrighterCommand/Docs/source/BasicConfiguration.rst

 You can implement the Handler Factory using an IoC container, in your own code.
 For example:

+// TinyIoC should be used in the examples?

 .. highlight:: csharp

 ::